Voting Method Gameability

 Voting methods that produce more representative outcomes overall if voters are strategic:

-Choose-One Plurality Voting, Approval Voting, and others produce more representative outcomes if voters are strategic.
+Choose-One Plurality Voting, Approval Voting, and others produce more representative outcomes if voters are strategic than if they are honest.

 Question 3: Is the voter behavior that is incentivized the same behavior that produces the most representative outcomes?